Welcome to Class Five

 Mr. Evans (Teacher)

-Regular homework includes reading which is essential to improve fluency and to increase their vocabulary skills and written work.
-The children have been set a reading challenge over the course of this coming year to read a wide variety of books at home.
+Regular homework includes reading which is essential to improve fluency and to increase vocabulary skills and written work.
+Parents are asked to listen to their child read and write comments in their Reading Record.
 For our weekly spellings, we will be focusing on different spelling rules and strategies.

-Your English and Maths homework is given on a Friday and should be returned the following Thursday.
-You will also receive your new spellings on a Monday with the previous spelling score.
+Your English and Maths homework is given on a Friday and should be returned the following Tuesday.
+Some weeks it will be English and on other occasions it will be Maths (you will never have both on the same weekend).
+This will depend on whether something needs to be reinforced or reviewed from classwork.
+You will also receive your new spellings on a Friday.
 Please make sure these are completed every evening.
 Remember 'look, cover, say, write, check'.
 There will also be a weekly times tables test on a Friday.
-The children also have a yearly reading challenge, they should record all the books they read on this sheet.

 Support with Homework